ctran/annotate_models/README.md

     annotate --routes --delete

-To automatically annotate every time you run <code>db:migrate</code>, either run <code>rails g annotate:install</code> or add +Annotate.load_tasks+ to your `Rakefile`.
-See the {configuration in Rails}[link:README.rdoc#configuration-in-rails] section for more info.
+To automatically annotate every time you run `db:migrate`, either run `rails g annotate:install` or add `Annotate.load_tasks` to your `Rakefile`.

+See the [configuration in Rails](#configuration-in-rails) section for more info.

-=== Usage Outside of Rails
+### Usage Outside of Rails

-Everything above applies, except that +--routes+ is not meaningful, and you will probably need to explicitly set one or more +--require+ option(s), and/or one or more +--model-dir+ options to inform annotate about the structure of your project and help it bootstrap and load the relevant code.
+Everything above applies, except that `--routes` is not meaningful, and you will probably need to explicitly set one or more `--require` option(s), and/or one or more `--model-dir` options to inform `annotate` about the structure of your project and help it bootstrap and load the relevant code.

-== Configuration
+## Configuration

 If you want to always skip annotations on a particular model, add this string anywhere in the file:

     # -*- SkipSchemaAnnotations

-=== Configuration in Rails
+### Configuration in Rails

-To generate a configuration file (in the form of a +.rake+ file), to set default options:
+To generate a configuration file (in the form of a `.rake` file), to set default options:

     rails g annotate:install